IOC sets up group to look at double 2024-2028 Olympic picks

 The International Olympic Committee has moved closer toward picking both Los Angeles and Paris to host a Summer Games in an unprecedented double vote this year.

-IOC President Thomas Bach has repeatedly hinted at picking both LA and Paris by awarding both the 2024 and 2028 Summer Games hosting rights at the IOC Session on Sept.
-13.

-Only the 2024 games is currently scheduled to be voted on in Lima, Peru.
+IOC President Thomas Bach has repeatedly hinted at awarding the hosting rights for both the 2024 and 2028 Games at the IOC Session on Sept.
+13 in Lima, Peru.
+Only the 2024 Games is currently scheduled to be voted on in Lima.

 "All the options are on the table, and this includes also the '24-'28 procedure and vote," Bach said Friday when announcing a working group to study changing the candidate process.